 Fly fishing starter kits have everything you need to get going.
 As with any style of kayaking or fishing (or both), many beginners end up buying way too much gear.
 If you’re worried about buying extras or you don’t know what you’re supposed to have in the first place, then getting a starter kit is the only way to go.

 The Wild Water Fly Fishing Starter Kit has rods, weights, carrying bags, bait, and everything else you need to get going.
-Even if you already have a few essential pieces, this kit covers the basics, and it’s incredibly budget-friendly.
+Even if you already have a few essential pieces, this kit covers the basics and is incredibly budget-friendly.
 It also has printed instructions to show you how to get started.

 Choose the Best Weights